Project Overview

 Why is this project being done?

-Ann Arbor was awarded a federal Safe Streets for All supplemental action planning grant for project elements: Speed Management, Quick Build and Near Miss Video Analytics system.
+Ann Arbor was awarded a federal Safe Streets and Roads for All supplemental action planning grant for project elements: Speed Management, Quick Build and Near Miss Video Analytics system.

 Work to be done

-Near Miss Video Analytics system – utilizing existing Gridsmart cameras at 61 city intersections to understand factors that lead to crashes and “near miss” events.
+Near Miss Video Analytics System – utilizing existing Gridsmart cameras at 61 city intersections to understand factors that lead to crashes and “near miss” events.
+The City will be partnering with University of Michigan Transportation Research Institute to complete this work.

 Funding Sources